Optimistic-Worms/basket-bear/README.md

 See [CONTRIBUTING.md](_CONTRIBUTING.md) for contribution guidelines.

 ## Public API
-see our [Developers Page](https://www.basketbear.com/dev) for instructions opn how to sign up and access the Basket Bear Web API
+See our [Developers Page](https://www.basketbear.com/dev) for instructions opn how to sign up and access the Basket Bear Web API